How to Remediate Compaction

 Soil type affects the frequency of fertilizer application.
 Sandy soils require more frequent applications of smaller amounts of nitrogen and potash than do clay soils because these nutrients leach more readily in sandy soils.
 Other factors that affect application frequency include the plant to be grown, the amount of plant growth desired, the amount of water, and the type and release rate of fertilizer applied.

-The best time to apply fertilizer and the most effective method of applying it depend on the type of plants being grown.
+The best time to apply fertilizer and the most effective method of applying it depends on the type of plants being grown.
 Leafy vegetables require more nitrogen than root crops.
 Corn is a heavy nitrogen feeder and may require several small nitrogen applications when actively growing.
 Most established woody plants perform well without fertilization, or with just one application per year.
 Young plants may benefit from several light applications of fertilizer per year.

 Fertilizer is needed when plants are actively growing, never when they are dormant.
 Nitrogen application will have its greatest effect three to four weeks after application.
 Excess or improperly timed nitrogen can delay flowering and fruiting or promote tender new growth vulnerable to frost or freeze damage.